 Taking a sip of hot coffee in the morning or dropping by Starbucks for an iced Caffe Americano has been ingrained in people’s routines.

-“There is something romantic about brewing a carafe, or holding a freshly-bought cup close, first thing,” said food and economic writer Roberto A. Ferdman.
+“There is something romantic about brewing a carafe, or holding a freshly-bought cup close, first thing,” says food and economic writer Roberto A. Ferdman.

-According to research conducted by the United States (US) National Coffee Association in 2010, 54 percent of Americans aged 18 and above drink coffee every day.
+According to research from the United States (US) National Coffee Association in 2010, 54 percent of Americans 18 and older drink coffee every day.

-An average of 2.45 dollars is spent for an espresso-based drink.
-While 1.38 dollars is fished out of the pocket for a cup of brewed coffee.
+An average of $2.45 is spent for an espresso-based beverage.
+Meanwhile, $1.38 is fished out of the pocket for a cup of brewed coffee.

-A recent study published in journal Annals of Internal Medicine also found that people who drink a cup of coffee a day were less likely to die from cancer, stroke, diabetes, heart, kidney, and respiratory diseases by 12 percent than non-coffee drinkers.
+A recent study published in Annals of Internal Medicine also found that people who drink a cup of coffee a day were 12-percent less likely to die from cancer; a stroke; diabetes; or heart, kidney, and respiratory diseases.

 What does coffee do to your teeth?

 Despite the health benefits drinking coffee might have, too much consumption may not be good for the teeth.

 One cup of coffee a day increases the chances of cavities.
 Additionally, coffee can contribute to halitosis or bad breath because of its thick scent and the way it increases oral bacteria in the mouth.